noise-lab/dns-measurement/README.md

 ## Running a measurement

-Assuming your credentials are in data/postgres.ini and you wish to measure the websites listed in data/tranco_combined.txt, you can simply run `sudo src/measure.sh` to start your measurements.
+Assuming your credentials are in data/postgres.ini and you wish to measure the websites listed in data/tranco_combined.txt, you can simply run `sudo ./measure.sh` from the src/measure directory to start your measurements.
 We need `sudo` to measure the ping to recursive resolvers.

 This script will perform page loads for each website in data/tranco_combined.txt.
 These page loads will be performed with Cloudflare's